 Loss on Dissolution and Termination

 In the event of a dissolution or termination of the Company, the proceeds realized from the liquidation of the assets of the Company will be distributed among the Members, but only after payment of all loans and other obligations of the Company.
-The ability of a Member to recover all or any portion of such Member’s investment in the Company under such circumstances will, accordingly, depend on the amount of net proceeds realized from such liquidation and the amount of claims to be satisfied therefrom.
+The ability of a Member to recover all or any portion of such Member’s Capital Contribution under such circumstances will, accordingly, depend on the amount of net proceeds realized from such liquidation and the amount of claims to be satisfied therefrom.
 There can be no assurance that the Company will recognize gains on such liquidation.

 Limitation of Liability/Indemnification of the Manager

 The Manager and its attorneys, agents and employees may not be liable to the Company or Members for errors of judgment or other acts or omissions not constituting fraud, gross negligence or willful misconduct as a result of certain indemnification provisions in the Agreement.
 A successful claim for such indemnification would deplete the Company’s assets by the amount paid.
 See “Summary of Limited Liability Company Agreement.”